How to prepare for a mortgage rate drop

 What will happen to the housing market when mortgage rates drop?

-Before getting into what will likely happen when rates drop, it’s important to acknowledge that old foundational principal of any market: supply and demand.
+Before getting into what could likely happen when rates drop, it’s important to acknowledge the foundational principle of any market: supply and demand.

-In the housing market, supply refers to the number of homes that are for sale at any one time.
+In the housing market, supply refers to the number of homes for sale at any one time.
 This is called housing inventory.
-Demand refers to the number of homebuyers in the market at that particular time.
+Demand refers to the number of homebuyers in the market at that moment.

 When mortgage rates drop, the demand will likely go up.
 Buyers who’d been waiting for a more affordable time to buy will start looking for homes.

-They will be met by a market that has seen housing inventory improve over the last year, after having been extremely low during the first few years of the pandemic.
-Over the summer, the number of homes for sale grew by double digit percentage points from the summer of 2023.
+They will be met by a market that has seen housing inventory improve over the past few years after having been extremely low during the first few years of the pandemic.
+Over the past year, the number of homes for sale grew by about 125% from July 2024.

 Those two factors should make it a good time to buy when rates drop.
-In that situation, affordability will make homeownership possible for more would-be buyers and there should be enough options that competition amongst buyers shouldn’t be too intense.
+In that situation, affordability will make homeownership possible for more would-be buyers, and there should be enough options that competition among buyers shouldn’t be too intense.

 Find a home before it’s gone

-One thing to keep in mind, however, is that while inventory has improved, it’s still not as high as many housing experts would like it to be.
-Recent research from Freddie Mac found that the U.S. is 1.5 million housing units below historical averages.
+One thing to keep in mind is that while inventory has improved, it’s still not as high as many housing experts would like it to be.
+The U.S. Census Bureau reports that there are an estimated 499,000 new homes that have been listed for sale as of the end of July 2025.
+This is below last month’s estimate but above where July ended the previous year.

 So, while a rate cut might spur buyers to take action in a favorable market, the number of listings could dry up eventually.
-And that would cause home prices to rise.
-For buyers looking to take advantage of a rate cut should act quickly.
-If you don’t find a home you want to buy in the first weeks or months after the rate cut, home prices could start to go up and you could get priced out of the market.
+And that might cause home prices to rise.
+Buyers looking to take advantage of a rate cut should act quickly.
+If you don’t find a home you want to buy in the first weeks or months after the rate cut, home prices could start to go up, and you could get priced out of the market.

 How to compete in the housing market with lower rates

-If you’ve been waiting for a Fed rate cut or for the mortgage rates to drop, keep in mind that you’re not alone.
-Many buyers seem to held off on making a home purchase over the summer, holding out hope that interest rates would go down in 2024.
-That means that you’ll be dealing with competition.
-And the best way to deal with competition is to be ready to move fast.
+If you’ve been waiting for a Fed rate cut or for mortgage rates to drop, keep in mind that you’re not alone.
+Many buyers seem to be holding off on making a home purchase this summer, most likely waiting and hoping interest rates would go down later in the year or to start 2026.
+If you are also waiting, that means that you’ll be dealing with competition.
+The best way to deal with competition is to be ready to move fast.
 Here’s how:

-When you’re preparing to buy a home, organization is key.
-Especially when it comes to financing.
-If you’ve got your ducks in a row, as they say, you can move much quicker when mortgage rates go down.
+When you’re preparing to buy a home, organization is key, especially when it comes to financing.
+You can move much quicker when mortgage rates go down.

 Gather financial documents like proof of income (W-2s or tax returns for self-employed individuals), asset statements and details on any properties you own.
 Whether you're purchasing or refinancing, you'll also need contracts, insurance and sometimes additional financial information.
 Keeping these documents handy and complete helps ensure a smoother process with fewer back-and-forth requests from your lender.

 Also, check your credit report and make sure everything is correct.
-Fix any issues that you see so that you’ll show lenders that you’re a responsible homebuyer.
+Fix any issues you see to show lenders you’re a responsible homebuyer.

 Calculate the monthly payment you can afford

-The 28%/36% rule is a helpful guideline for homebuyers to determine a safe borrowing limit It suggests that your monthly mortgage payment should not exceed 28% of your income, while your total debt should stay under 36%.
-By sticking to these limits, you can ensure you’re not stretching yourself too thin financially, keeping your budget balanced and manageable as you move into homeownership.
+The 28%-36% rule is a helpful guideline for homebuyers to determine a safe borrowing limit It suggests that your monthly mortgage payment should not exceed 28% of your income, while your total debt should stay under 36%.
+By sticking to these limits, you can ensure you’re not stretching yourself too thinly financially, keeping your budget balanced and manageable as you move into homeownership.

 Get a mortgage pre-approval

-For a more competitive edge, consider our PowerBid mortgage approval, which helps you compete with cash buyers, close deals quickly with our 5 minute approvals* and simplifies the mortgage approval process.
+For a more competitive edge, consider our PowerBid mortgage approval, which helps you compete with cash buyers, close deals quickly with our five-minute approvals* and simplify the mortgage approval process.

 How can I start the mortgage pre-approval process?